 Hamilton E. James Chair

-As a Principal Dancer with American Ballet Theatre, Mr. McKenzie danced leading roles in all of the major full-length classics including Solor in La Bayadère, Don Jose in Carmen, the Prince in Mikhail Baryshnikov’s production of the of the full-length Cinderella, Franz in Coppélia, Basil and Espada in Don Quixote (Kitri’s Wedding), Albrecht in Giselle, Romeo and Mercutio in Romeo and Juliet, Prince Desire in The Sleeping Beauty, Prince Siegfried in Swan Lake, James in La Sylphide.
-His repertoire also includes the Gentleman With Her in Dim Lustre, Her Lover in Jardin aux Lilas, the Friend in Pillar of Fire, the Champion Roper in Rodeo, leading roles in The Garden of Villandry, The Leaves Are Fading, Other Dances, Paquita, Les Sylphides, the Sylvia Pas de Deux and Theme and Variations, and a featured role in Requiem.
+As a Principal Dancer with American Ballet Theatre, McKenzie performed leading roles in all the major full-length classics including Solor in La Bayadère, Don Jose in Carmen, the Prince in Mikhail Baryshnikov’s production of the full-length Cinderella, Franz in Coppélia, Basil and Espada in Don Quixote (Kitri’s Wedding), Albrecht in Giselle, Romeo and Mercutio in Romeo and Juliet, Prince Désiré in The Sleeping Beauty, Prince Siegfried in Swan Lake, and James in La Sylphide.
+His repertoire also includes the Gentleman With Her in Dim Lustre, Her Lover in Jardin aux Lilas, the Friend in Pillar of Fire, the Champion Roper in Rodeo, leading roles in The Garden of Villandry, The Leaves Are Fading, Other Dances, Paquita, Raymonda (Grand Pas Hongrois), Les Sylphides, Sylvia Pas de Deux and Theme and Variations, and a featured role in Requiem.
 He created the role of Amnon in Martine van Hamel’s Amnon V’Tamar and a leading role in Clark Tippet’s S.P.E.B.S.Q.S.A.

-During his performing career, Mr. McKenzie performed as a guest artist in cities throughout the world, including Spoleto, Italy, Paris, London, Tokyo, Havana, Moscow, Vienna and Korea, dancing with, among others, the London Festival Ballet, the Bolshoi Ballet, the National Ballet of Cuba and the Universal Ballet in Seoul.
-In September 1989, Mr. McKenzie was appointed a permanent guest artist with The Washington Ballet, and, in 1991, assumed the position of Artistic Associate of that company.
-He has also acted as Associate Artistic Director of, and a choreographer with, Martine van Hamel’s New Amsterdam Ballet.
+During his performing career, McKenzie performed as a guest artist in cities throughout the world, including Spoleto, Italy, Paris, London, Tokyo, Havana, Moscow, Vienna and Korea, dancing with, among others, the London Festival Ballet, the Bolshoi Ballet, the National Ballet of Cuba and the Universal Ballet in Seoul.
+In September 1989, McKenzie was appointed a permanent guest artist with The Washington Ballet, and, in 1991, he was named Artistic Associate of that company.
+He also acted as Associate Artistic Director and a choreographer for van Hamel’s New Amsterdam Ballet.

-Mr. McKenzie was appointed Artistic Director of American Ballet Theatre in October 1992.
-His choreographic credits include Groupo Zamboria (1984) and Liszt Études, now called Transcendental Études, (1991), both for Martine van Hamel’s New Amsterdam Ballet, Lucy and the Count (1992) for The Washington Ballet, and the full-length classic The Nutcracker (1993), a new production of Swan Lake (2000) and a new production of The Sleeping Beauty (2007), with Gelsey Kirkland and Michael Chernov).
+McKenzie was appointed Artistic Director of American Ballet Theatre in October 1992.
+His previous choreographic credits include Groupo Zambaria (1984) and Liszt Études (1991), both for van Hamel’s New Amsterdam Ballet, and Lucy and the Count (1992) for The Washington Ballet.
+His choreography for ABT includes the full-length classics The Nutcracker (1993), a new production of Swan Lake (2000), and a new production of The Sleeping Beauty (2007, with Gelsey Kirkland and Michael Chernov).
 His staging credits include Don Quixote (1995, in collaboration with Susan Jones), Raymonda (2004, with choreography by Anna-Marie Holmes), and a new production of Raymonda Divertissements (2014, with Irina Kolpakova).